Below you will find the program for the 2026 Tampere Spring Seminar. The organizing committee reserves the right to make changes to the program.

 9:15-10:45 Session 1: Collectible game communities

-- Vilma Varismaa: Building Community Through Competition: An Ethnographic Study of Flesh and Blood TCG
+- Vilma Varismaa: Building Community Through Competition: An Ethno-Case Study of Flesh and Blood TCG

 11:45-12:45 Lunch (self-financed)